-All employees of Providence College are covered by the provisions of the Rhode Island Employment Security Law (commonly referred to as "Unemployment Compensation") and, therefore, are entitled to applicable benefits under the Act.
+All employees of Providence College are covered by the provisions of the Rhode Island Employment Security Law (commonly referred to as "Unemployment Compensation") and, therefore, are entitled to applicable benefits under the act.
 This program provides weekly income benefits to all eligible individuals during periods of full or partial unemployment.
 Employees on approved leaves of absence, or academic-year employees, are not eligible for unemployment compensation.

-EMPLOYEE ASSISTANCE PROGRAM (EAP)
+Employee Assistance Program (EAP)

 The Employee Assistance Program (EAP) is a benefit and a resource.
 It is private, confidential, and free of charge.
-Staff members may use a referral service to an off-campus counseling group, Sobel and Raciti.
+Staff members may use a referral service to an off-campus counseling group.
 The plan provider may be subject to change at the sole discretion of the College.

 The EAP and Work-Family consultation services are staffed by licensed psychologists and are open to all concerns, including social, family, psychological, alcohol, drug, job, health, legal, stress, parenting, or financial issues.
 Their licensed professionals will help employees evaluate their situation, designate an appropriate course of action, and then provide assistance for resolution of the problem or concern.
 Employees or their immediate families can utilize this free, private, and confidential service.
-Contact LifeScope EAP at 1.800.227.2195 or www.lifescopeeap.com.
+Further details are available at: https://human-resources.providence.edu/benefits